moonbuggy/docker-dnsmasq-updater/README.md

 ### Setup for other Docker containers
 To enable Docker Dnsmasq Updater for an individual container there are two labels that can be set:

 *   `dnsmasq.updater.enable` - set this to "true"
 *   `dnsmasq.updater.host`   - set this to the hostname you want to use

 The updater will also add `hostname` and any `extra_hosts` attributes set for a container, so `dnsmasq.updater.host` isn't strictly necessary if hostnames are set as you want them for a container elsewhere.

 If you choose to monitor a user-defined Docker network then `dnsmasq.updater.enable` isn't strictly necessary either.
-The udpater assumes any container connecting to the monitored network is a container that you want working DNS for.
+The updater assumes any container connecting to the monitored network is a container that you want working DNS for.

 Any defined `extra_hosts` will be given the IP from that definition.